UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 - In `SeaPublicWebsite` run `npm run watch`
 - In Visual Studio / Rider run the `SeaPublicWebsite` project

+### Local Database Setup
+Windows:
+- Download the installer and PostgreSQL 14
+- Follow default installation steps (no additional software is required from Stack Builder upon completion)
+  - You may be prompted for a password for the postgres user and a port (good defaults are "postgres" and "5432", respectively)
+- Open pgAdmin (sign in using the login details you just created)
+- In the Browser tab go to Servers > PostgreSQL 14 > Databases (right click) > Create... > Database
+  - Call your new database "seadev" then click Save to create it

 ## Environments

 This app is deployed to GOV.UK Platform as a Service (https://docs.cloud.service.gov.uk/)